rh-mobb/documentation/content/aro/acm-odf-aro/index.md

 ## Overview

+{{% alert state="warning" %}}VolSync is not supported for ARO in ACM: [https://access.redhat.com/articles/7006295](https://access.redhat.com/articles/7006295) so if you  run into issues and file a support ticket, you will receive the information that ARO is not supported.{{% /alert %}}

 In today's fast-paced and data-driven world, ensuring the resilience and availability of your applications and data has never been more critical.
 The unexpected can happen at any moment, and the ability to recover quickly and efficiently is paramount.
 That's where OpenShift Advanced Cluster Management (ACM) and OpenShift Data Foundation (ODF) come into play.
 In this guide, we will explore the deployment of ACM and ODF for disaster recovery (DR) purposes, empowering you to safeguard your applications and data across multiple clusters.

 **Sample Architecture**